jonnonz1/nz-statute-book/acts/public/2002/local-government-act-2002.md

   (b) the significance of any matter; and
   (c) the extent of the local authority's resources.
 (10) A local authority must, within 1 month after the adoption of its long-term plan, make the plan publicly available.
+(11) However, this section—
+  (a) does not apply to information relating to water services if the information is included in a water services strategy adopted under section 230 of the Local Government (Water Services) Act 2025; but
+  (b) despite paragraph (a), applies to information described in paragraph (a) that relates to—
+    (i) an infrastructure strategy (see section 101B(5A)); or (ii) a revenue and financing policy (see section 103); or (iii) a funding impact statement (see clause 15 of Schedule 10).

 ### 93A Use of special consultative procedure in relation to long-term plan
 (1) Where the special consultative procedure is used in relation to the adoption or amendment of a long-term plan under section 93—